OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Abstract

 \section{Abstract}

-Open-world autonomous driving encompasses domain generalization and open-vocabulary.
-Domain generalization refers to the capabilities of autonomous driving systems across different scenarios and sensor parameter configurations.
-Open vocabulary pertains to the ability to recognize various semantic categories not encountered during training.
-In this paper, we introduce OpenAD, the first real-world open-world autonomous driving benchmark for 3D object detection.
-OpenAD is built on a corner case discovery and annotation pipeline integrating with a multimodal large language model (MLLM).
+Open-world perception aims to develop a model adaptable to novel domains and various sensor configurations and can understand uncommon objects and corner cases.
+However, current research lacks sufficiently comprehensive open-world 3D perception benchmarks and robust generalizable methodologies.
+This paper introduces OpenAD, the first real open-world autonomous driving benchmark for 3D object detection.
+OpenAD is built upon a corner case discovery and annotation pipeline that integrates with a multimodal large language model (MLLM).
 The proposed pipeline annotates corner case objects in a unified format for five autonomous driving perception datasets with 2000 scenarios.
-In addition, we devise evaluation methodologies and evaluate various 2D and 3D open-world and specialized models.
+In addition, we devise evaluation methodologies and evaluate various open-world and specialized 2D and 3D models.
 Moreover, we propose a vision-centric 3D open-world object detection baseline and further introduce an ensemble method by fusing general and specialized models to address the issue of lower precision in existing open-world methods for the OpenAD benchmark.
-Data, toolkit codes, and evaluation codes are released at \url{https://github.com/VDIGPKU/OpenAD}.
+We host an online challenge on EvalAI (\href{https://eval.ai/web/challenges/challenge-page/2417/overview}{2D} \& \href{https://eval.ai/web/challenges/challenge-page/2418/overview}{3D}).
+Data, toolkit codes, and evaluation codes are available at \url{https://github.com/VDIGPKU/OpenAD}.